firatio/laravel-rest-api-demo/README.md

 # REST API Demo with Laravel
-This is a simple demonstration of test-driven development of a REST API with Laravel 8.
+This is a simple demonstration of test-driven development of a REST API with Laravel 8 and 9.

 ## A simple shopping list API
 - Register a user with email and password